cybersecma/CyberSecMain/src/posts/web-security/sql-injection-basics.md

 # 🛡️ SQL Injection Basics

-SQL Injection (SQLi) is a code injection technique that attackers use to exploit vulnerabilities in an application's software by injecting malicious SQL statements.
+SQL Injection (SQLi) is a code injection technique that attackers use to exploit vulnerabilities in an application's software by injecting malicious SQL statements,

 ## Example